kpatel115/kpatel115/README.md

 - ⚡ Fun fact: ...
 -->

-### I am an undergraduate student at IIT working on my Bachelors.
-I major in Informational Technology & Management.
-I am fascinated by Web Development and chose to specialize in the field.
+### I am a graduate student at IIT working on my Masters.
+I specialize in Web Design & Application Development.
+I am familiar with many languages, but I enjoy Front-End Web Development the most.
+Welcome to my GitHub page.

-- 🔭 I’m currently working on personal projects for my portfolio
+- 🔭 I’m currently working on mastering JavaScript and moving onto React.js
-- 🌱 I’m currently learning HTML5/CSS3 and Bootstrap
+- 🌱 I’m currently learning Object-Oriented Programming in JavaScript
 - 📫 How to reach me: kpatel9338448@gmail.com
 - ⚡ Fun fact: I like wearing polos.